cyclehelmets.org

 This page looks at the evidence that is available, nationally and state by state, on trends in cycle use since the passing of helmet laws.

-The graph below shows census data [2] on cycling to work, according to whether helmet laws were enforced at the time of the 1991 census.
-Northern Territory has been omitted from this graph as its helmet law was effectively abandoned for adults in 2004 – see state details below.
+The graph below shows census data (ABS, census) on cycling to work (single mode journeys), according to whether helmet laws were enforced at the time of the 1991 census, splitting the data using numbers cycling to work in capital cities (Mees, Sorupia and Stone, 2007) versus the rest of the state.
+Details of methods used to obtain a consistent series are provided in an Appendix.
+Northern Territory has been omitted from this graph as its helmet law was effectively abandoned for adults in 1994 – see state details below.

-The states with enforced laws at the time of the 1991 census (red line on the graph below) saw a reversal of the trend of increasing percentages of people cycling to work.
-In contrast, the percentage cycling to work in states with no enforced helmet laws (blue line on graph – WA, ACT and Qld) continued to increase, the sharp decline occurring only in the 1996 census, when helmet laws were enforced throughout Australia.
+The average for all states with enforced laws at the time of the 1991 census (red lines on the graph below) was a reversal of the trend of increasing percentages of people cycling to work.
+In contrast, the percentage cycling to work in states with no enforced helmet laws (blue lines on graph – WA, ACT and Qld) continued to increase, the sharp decline occurring only in the 1996 census, when helmet laws were enforced throughout Australia.

-There has been no recovery - the trend continued downward over the next decade, followed by a slight increase in some states in the 2006 census as health authorities in some states try to counteract increasing health problems, due to inactivity and obesity, by increased promotion of cycling.
+There has been no recovery to pre-law levels – the trend continued downward over the next decade, followed by a slight increase in some states in the 2006 and 2011 censuses as health authorities in some states try to counteract increasing health problems, due to inactivity and obesity, by increased promotion of cycling.

 The table below shows the proportion of single-mode journeys to work made by cyclists in the whole of Australia (including NT).
-The proportion in 2006 remains much lower than the peak level prior to the helmet laws.
-The price of petrol is now increasing sharply.
+The proportion in 2011 remains much lower than the peak level prior to the helmet laws, despite recent increases in the price of petrol.

 Cycling to work in the whole of Australia